 Under this specialty, internists and cardiologists gain substantial experience in treating and managing a wide range of cardiovascular disorders.
 These professionals focus on the treatment and management of patients with advanced or refractory heart failure and implement a myriad electrophysiologic and hemodynamic support devices.

 Heart failure and transplant cardiologists can perform percutaneous and surgical procedures and can evaluate prospective patients for heart transplantation.
-If you are thinking to become a heart failure and transplant cardiologist, you need to complete additional one-year training after completion of fellowship in cardiovascular disease.
+If you are thinking to become a heart failure and transplant cardiologist, you need to complete additional one-year training after completion of a fellowship in cardiovascular disease.

 It is a subspecialty of cardiology that mainly focuses on minimizing patients’ risk for developing heart diseases and prevents further complications in patients who are already heart patients.
 Preventive cardiologists work closely with patients to provide counseling and prescribe different tests to monitor their heart functionality.
 They prescribe medications to lower the risks of heart attack, stroke, cholesterol disorders while helping them achieve heart-healthy lifestyles.

-Cardiac imaging is a sub-specialty of diagnostic radiology that mainly focuses on coronary catheterization, echocardiogram, intravascular ultrasound, cardiac CT scan, cardiac MRI, PET scan and more.
-As a cardiac radiologist, you are responsible for performing and interpreting medical images to diagnose different cardiovascular disorders, heart valve defects and more.
+Cardiac imaging is a sub-specialty of diagnostic radiology that mainly focuses on coronary catheterization, echocardiogram, intravascular ultrasound, cardiac CT scan, cardiac MRI, PET scan, and more.
+As a cardiac radiologist, you are responsible for performing and interpreting medical images to diagnose different cardiovascular disorders, heart valve defects, and more.

-By using different imaging techniques such as computed tomography and MRI (magnetic resonance imaging), cardiac radiologists determine the actual cause of heart disorder and monitor the condition of heart to check whether the treatment is working.
-Cardiac imaging procedures include CTCA (CT coronary angiography), coronary artery calcium scoring and MRI heart (cardiac MRI).
+By using different imaging techniques such as computed tomography and MRI (magnetic resonance imaging), cardiac radiologists determine the actual cause of heart disorder and monitor the condition of the heart to check whether the treatment is working.
+Cardiac imaging procedures include CTCA (CT coronary angiography), coronary artery calcium scoring, and MRI heart (cardiac MRI).